teppyboy/crepesr-console/README.md

-# Console for CrepeSR servers
+# Console for CrepeSR/YuukiPS servers

-> This is an unofficial product and is not affiliated with CrepeSR in any way.
+> This is an unofficial product and is not affiliated with CrepeSR/YuukiPS in any way.

 ## Usage